RR-Circuits/RecRoom-Circuits/Circuits/guides/Introduction.md

 """:::caution JSX is not HTML

 They might look very similar, but the JSX syntax is different from HTML.
 This means that you can't just pop a <p> tag in a guide without generating errors.
+Tags still have to be closed with a `/`, though!

 :::"""